seven1m/onebody/README.md

 To help fix a bug, first make sure it has a logged [issue](https://github.com/churchio/onebody/issues) (if not, create one), then:

 1. Fork this repo on GitHub and clone your fork to your computer.
-2. Set up the software on your computer by following the directions in the next section.
+1. Set up the software on your computer by following the directions in the next section.
-3. Fix the bug!
+1. Fix the bug!
-4. Run the test suite (see the "Tests" section lower in this file) to make sure you didn't break something.
-(This is kind of optional, since Travis CI will run the test suite when you create your Pull Request anyway.)
-4. Submit a Pull Request to get your bug fix merged!
+1. Submit a Pull Request to get your bug fix merged!

 If you'd like to add an awesome new feature, please join our [Slack chat](https://slackin-churchio.herokuapp.com/) to talk about what you want to do.
 We'd like to give you some guidance on approach, coding style, tests, etc.